rendall/icebreakers/QUESTIONS.md

   * Do you hate loud laughs?
   * Do you have a good understanding of your neighbors?
   * Do you have any family traditions involving movies, sports, or music?
-  * Do you have any phobias you’d like to break?
+  * Do you have any phobias you'd like to break?
   * Do you like eating ice cream every winter?
   * Do you mind telling me a story about how you got your first crush?
   * Do you sort your laundry into colors that are similar?